 Properly setting MACS is key to optimal performance with Flywheel.

-- Set the appropriate MACS for each campaign.
-MACS should align with campaign objectives, product margin and prior performance.
-Learn more about MACS, and setting the right ones, here.
+Set the appropriate MACS for each campaign.
+MACS should align with campaign objectives, product margin, and prior performance.
+Learn how to set MACS.

-- Ensure MACS are relatively near current ACoS.
+Ensure MACS are relatively near current ACoS.
 We recommend a MACS that is no more than 10% below the current ACoS to prevent sudden declines in spend and performance.
-For campaigns in the launch or aggressive launch phase, a MACS well above the ACoS is acceptable.
+For campaigns in the launch stage, a MACS well above the ACoS is acceptable.
 Refer to the MACS Calculator for suggestions, and learn about when to change MACS here.

-- Assign unique MACS for each campaign.
+Assign unique MACS for each campaign.
 Are all MACS set to the same number?
 Using the same advertising strategy for all campaigns is unlikely to yield positive results for all products.
-Assign MACS on an individual basis, and use this helpful article as a guide.
-Keep your campaign objectives in mind when picking the right MACS.
+Assign MACS on an individual basis, for best results, learn more about the factors that influence performance: Setting MACS: Deep Dive.

-- Review SKUs that are advertised in too many campaigns.
+Review SKUs that are advertised in too many campaigns.
 High TACoS products and those in more than 2 campaigns indicate that you may not be spending your ad dollars very wisely.
 If there is no strategic reason for a product to be in more than 1 automatic and 1 manual campaign, consider pausing those ads.
-For products that are not in the launch or aggressive launch phases, higher TACoS is acceptable.
+For products that are not in the launch phase, higher TACoS is acceptable.

-- Get a pulse check on your best sellers.
+Get a pulse check on your best sellers.
 Sort from highest to lowest for total revenue or units sold, and check out the gross margin column.
 How do these numbers compare to previous periods?
-Lower TACoS imply more efficient advertising, while higher TACoS indicate higher advertising costs.
+Lower TACoS implies more efficient advertising, while higher TACoS indicate higher advertising costs.